-Unless you've been living in a cave, or under a rock, you’ve surely heard the term “Low-T” or seen an advertisement talking about how testosterone declines as men age and how the solution is undergoing testosterone replacement therapy (TRT).
+Unless you've been on a spaceship to Mars or crossing the Pacific Ocean on a small sailboat, you’ve probably heard the term “Low-T” or seen an advertisement talking about how testosterone declines as men age and how the solution is undergoing testosterone replacement therapy (TRT).

 It promises an incredible allure: increased libido, more muscle mass and strength, exploding energy levels to what they were in your youth, and a host of others.

 But is that the entire story?
 Does it come with health risks?

 Each birthday after 30 means a drop in testosterone levels by approximately 1%, and therefore 10% each decade.